ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/index.md

 </code-example>

+### Reactive Store Methods

-However, in more complex scenarios, RxJS is a better choice.
+In more complex scenarios, opting for RxJS to handle asynchronous side effects is advisable.
-To leverage RxJS APIs, methods for performing asynchronous side effects can be created using the `rxMethod` function from the `rxjs-interop` plugin.
+To create a reactive SignalStore method that harnesses RxJS APIs, use the `rxMethod` function from the `rxjs-interop` plugin.

 <code-example header="books.store.ts">